 - Soft and financing costs (engineering, architectural, etc.)

-Infrastructure financed can be located in or be supporting development in the district.
+- Infrastructure financed can be located in or be supporting development in the district.
 It must be publicly owned upon completion.
 In certain circumstances, ownership can be via an easement or a lease.

 - STAR Fund Information Statement

 - MassDevelopment STAR Fund’s Rating is AAAm.
 Standard & Poor’s fund ratings are based on analysis of credit quality, market price exposure, and management.
 According to Standard & Poor’s rating criteria, the AAAm rating signifies excellent safety of invested principal and a superior capacity to maintain a $1.00 per share net asset value.
 However, the rating is neither a “market” rating nor a recommendation to buy, hold or sell the securities.